Galser/tf-github-kitchen/README.md

 TF skills map 200 - GitHub provider + KitchenCI test

 # Introduction
 The GitHub provider is used to interact with GitHub organization resources.
-See detailed desciption here : [GitHub Provider](https://www.terraform.io/docs/providers/github/index.html)
+See detailed description here : [GitHub Provider](https://www.terraform.io/docs/providers/github/index.html)

 The provider allows you to manage your GitHub organization's members and teams easily.
 It needs to be configured with the proper credentials before it can be used.

-This repo demonstrates usage of some basic feature of the GitHub provider , not all of them.
+This repo demonstrates the usage of some basic features of the GitHub provider, not all of them.

 # Requirements
 This repo assumes general knowledge about Terraform and GitHub, if not, please get yourself accustomed first by going through [getting started guide for Terraform](https://learn.hashicorp.com/terraform?track=getting-started#getting-started) and [Quick Start Guide for GitHub](https://guides.github.com/activities/hello-world/)

-We also going to use [KitchenCI](https://kitchen.ci/), but all instructions and tests are provided dedicated section in README on [How to install KitchenCI](#how-to-install-kitchenci).
+We also going to use [KitchenCI](https://kitchen.ci/), but all instructions and tests are provided in a dedicated section in README on [How to install KitchenCI](#how-to-install-kitchenci).

 To learn more about the mentioned above tools and technologies -  please check section [Technologies near the end of the README](#technologies)